hyperhq/docs.hyper.sh-hyper/Feature/fip.md

 A floating IP is a publicly-accessible IP address that can be assigned to one container.
 Floating IPs can be remapped to other containers in the same region, to mask the failure of container or application.

-You need to allocate new free IPs before assigning them to containers:
+Floating IP is associated with your Hyper_ account.
+You need to allocate new free IPs before assigning to containers:

     $ hyper fip allocate 4
     52.68.129.19